CryptoGirls/lisk-pool/README.md

 ## Batch mode

-The script is also runnable by cron using the -y argument:
+The scripts are also runnable by cron:

-`python3 trxpool.py -y`
+`See votes.sh, trx.sh and trx24.sh`

 ### Pay all the voters